zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray_jupyterhub.md

 this does not include the Openstack volumes that are created by the Kubernetes persistent volume provisioner.

+In case we are interested in keeping the same ip address, run instead:

+    bash terraform_destroy_keep_floatingip.sh

 The problem is that if we recreate Kubernetes again, it doesn't know how to link the Openstack volume to the Persistent Volume of a user.
 Therefore we need to backup the Persistent Volumes and the Persistent Volume Claims resources before tearing Kubernetes down: